 Discuss this with your therapist and let it be part of your counseling visit.
 It is therapeutic and helps with the healing process.
 Do not feel embarrassed or guilty.
 The issues that are making you upset could be quite therapeutic.
 If tension is severe and cannot be resolved, you may want to change the therapist.

 For more information, or to set up your first appointment, please call Human Behavior Institute’s Intake Department at (702) 248-8866 option 1.
-If you prefer that one of our Intake Specialists call you instead, contact us.
+If you prefer that one of our Intake Specialists to call you instead, contact us.
 If you already have an appointment and want to complete the New Patient forms ahead of time, click here.
-These completed forms will be sent securely to Human Behavior Institute.
-Or if you prefer, you may print them and bring them with you to your first appointment.
+You may send your completed forms by e-mail to firstname.lastname@example.org, or if you prefer, you may print them and bring them with you to your first appointment.